ejherran/lentic-pipe/README.md

   `configs/dvc_artifacts.yaml` and, for post-lock Closure V1 additions, in anchored overlays such as `configs/closure_v1/dvc_artifacts_post_lock.yaml`.
-- The thesis-wide `closure_v1` benchmark has not been evaluated.
-E0-P was published in `ead7d13`, its external protocol lock in `31230a2`, and the cutoff-safe E0-C assignment in `0c283af`.
-The immutable assignment contains 441 WQP monitoring locations: 88 internal holdout locations and 353 development locations, with 8,903 pre-cutoff eligible origins.
-E0-D's assignment/runtime guard and common-origin builder were published in `502c955`.
-A derived ANFIS/PIPE runtime-contract candidate has status `ready_to_lock`; it fixes the no-current autoregressive lineage, deterministic ANFIS sampling, five paired seeds, and the P0/P1 fit profile.
-  The guarded common-origin artifact is now materialized and strictly
-  validated: 29,196 horizon rows over 9,732 origins and 353 development locations.
-Commit `c0554bd` publishes its completion manifest and explicit DVC pointer, binds the frozen sources and implementation dependencies, and has a matching remotely pushed object.
-The current pre-fit source slice implements the strict expert/ANFIS, sequence, temporal-fit, rollout, and E0-DL lock adapters, and predeclares the 23 planned Closure Parquets without creating data or pointers.
-It separates the training-only ANFIS join and quality gate from full-development state materialization, fixes Torch to a single-thread CPU policy, and rejects reuse of completed or partial Closure bundles.
-This implementation must be published as the clean `H0` gate; the deterministic expert-state bundle and external lock remain separate gated publications.
-The later lock semantically audits only the outcome-free expert state, binds a credential-free canonical Git-origin identity, and requires two already-up-to-date targeted DVC pushes.
-Fitting is not authorized.
-  Fit-generated heavy artifacts can be registered only after materialization and must be registered before E0-M. E0-U remains sealed, and no post-2021 holdout outcome has been opened for Closure V1.
-  Existing model results remain iteration-specific evidence.
-  The primary closure surface excludes observed Chl-a and all of its lineage at every input lag, and the transfer claim is limited to held-out WQP monitoring locations within the frozen cohort.
+- The cutoff-safe cohort contains 441 WQP monitoring locations: 353 for development and 88 for internal holdout.
+The common-origin development surface contains 9,732 origins and 29,196 horizon rows.
+The primary closure surface excludes observed Chl-a and its lineage at every input lag.
+- Existing pre-Closure and branch-specific model results remain historical, iteration-specific evidence.
+They must not be pooled with Closure V1 or used to replace an unavailable final model.
 - Historical files use the `PIPE/GRU-D` and `pipe_grud` labels.
 The current trainer implements a residual probabilistic GRU over engineered/imputed state vectors, without the explicit mask and temporal-decay mechanism of a